willp-bl/notifications-java-client/DOCUMENTATION.md

 #### precompiledPDFAsFile (required for the sendPrecompiledLetter method)

-The precompiled letter must be a PDF file.
+The precompiled letter must be a PDF file which meets [the GOV.UK Notify PDF letter specification](https://docs.notifications.service.gov.uk/documentation/images/notify-pdf-letter-spec-v2.3.pdf).

 This argument adds the precompiled letter PDF file to a Java file object.
 The method sends this Java file object to GOV.UK Notify.

 ```java
 File precompiledPDF = new File("<PDF file path>");